How to Live with Chronic Pain

 When trying to get a good night’s sleep, going to bed earlier is also helpful.
 Don’t watch too exciting TV programs, they will only wind you up.
 Try to find ‘your thing’ to unwind, reading a nice relaxing book will help you to find the rest you and your body need to recover.

-Essential oils have actually always been an important part of my daily self-care, now even more!
-I use lavender oil every night, it is very beneficial for relaxation and a good quiet deep restorative sleep.
+Essential oils have actually always been an important part of my daily self-care, now even more.
+I use lavender oil every night, it’s great for relaxation and a good quiet deep restorative sleep.
 Too many months I couldn’t sleep well and woke up with unbearable joint pain and -stiffness.
-How could you start a day well motivated after a sleepless night of tossing and turning … Also, my cherished Johannes oil is an amazing traditional home remedy used by many physiotherapists to relax your muscles and ease the pain.
+How can you start a day well motivated after a sleepless night of tossing and turning?
+Also, Johannes oil is an amazing traditional home remedy used by many physiotherapists to relax your muscles and ease the pain.

-The high effectiveness of essential oils is almost endless.
+The high effectiveness and versatility of essential oils are almost endless.
 Just find out what really makes you feel better, what best helps you to relax and find restorative sleep.
-Another great advice my therapist gave me are hot baths with bicarbonate of soda, just add 7-8 tablespoons to your bath, not only your muscles and joints will be grateful for that, bicarbonate of soda also deep cleanses your skin!
+Another very effective home remedy: hot baths with bicarbonate of soda.
+Just add 7-8 tablespoons to your bath, not only your muscles and joints will be grateful for that, bicarbonate of soda also deep cleanses your skin.